henry-hz/erlang-trader/README.md

 erlang-trader
 =============

-Porting the AlgoTrader (Java) code to Erlang
+Porting the AlgoTrader (Java) code to Erlang to build a high-flexible framework to be used in the following scenarios:
+1. Backtest portfolio simulation
+2. Portfolio risk monitoring
+3. Algorithmic trading
+4. Multi-user trading platform (server-side)

 This very nice and well-written project : https://code.google.com/p/algo-trader/wiki/AlgoTraderDocumentation ported to Erlang will be a beautiful case on how you can modulate and scalate to multiple nodes, sharing responsability between processors,